The NFL may be known as America’s game, but it is enjoyed worldwide. Keep reading to learn more about the growing popularity of the NFL in Europe.

 Currently, there are 12 teams from Germany, Austria, Poland, Spain and Turkey that compete in the league, and there are teams already announced for the future in Switzerland, Italy and Hungary.
 Ultimately, there are plans to eventually expand to at least 20 teams.

-The possibilities that could come from this league is endless, and the opportunities it provides for young players from Europe as well as players from the US who maybe didn’t cut it in the NFL will prove to be excellent.
+The possibilities that could come from this league are endless, and the opportunities it provides for young players from Europe, as well as players from the US who maybe didn’t cut it in the NFL, will prove to be excellent.